bgeen/gossip/README.md

 </p>

-**Gossip** is a lightweight, fast, and reliable Go module designed to interact with APIs from popular AI inference providers.
+**Gossip** stands for "Go Simple Standards for Inference Providers".
+It is a lightweight, fast, and reliable Go module designed to interact with APIs from popular AI inference providers.

 Its goal is to be ergonomic for developers while maintaining speed and reliability.

----

-> ⚠️ Note: This module intentionally focuses on the most essential and commonly used features from each provider, rather than offering a full abstraction of every available API capability.
+> ⚠️ Note: This module focuses on the most essential and commonly used features from each provider, rather than offering a full abstraction of every available API capability.

 ## ✅ Supported Providers & Features